 Pronunciation of 'Pseudopanax'

-The word 'Pseudopanax' is a botanical term referring to a genus of plants native to New Zealand.
-It is pronounced as 'soo-doh-PA-naks' in English, with emphasis on the second syllable.
+The word 'Pseudopanax' refers to a genus of plants native to New Zealand and surrounding regions.
+It is pronounced as 'soo-doh-PA-naks' in English (en-US).

 Word Origin